pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 How to use FSDP
 --------------
-Here we use a toy model to run training on MNIST dataset for demonstration purposes.
-Similarly the APIs and logic can be applied to larger models for training.
+Here we use a toy model to run training on the MNIST dataset for demonstration purposes.
+The APIs and logic can be applied to training larger models as well.

 *Setup*

-1.1 Install Pytorch along with Torchvision
+1.1 Install PyTorch along with Torchvision

 .. code-block:: bash